Build Red Hat OpenStack VMware Migration Toolkit Execution Environment with Ansible Builder

 # Log in to AAP registry using admin credentials

-podman login aap-for-rhoso-migrations-ansible-automation-platform.apps.cluster-{guid}.dynamic.redhatworkshops.io -u admin
+podman login aap-aap.apps.cluster-my-guid.dynamic.redhatworkshops.io -u admin -p {aap_controller_admin_password}

 # Push to registry